Click here to edit text

 If your name or organization was inadvertently omitted in the list above, please contact us at [email protected] Your contribution is important to us and we would like to acknowledge it.

 The book drive, for the month of August in 2013, her second, brought in 3,467 books including hard-covers, soft-covers, children's books, puzzle books, puzzles, plus $200 for postage.
 In 2014 Kathleen not only topped her number of books, but brought in over $600 in money for postage.
+2016, the Porsche of book drives brought in 2000 books and almost $2000 in postage.
 What an incredible effort and what wonderful support and care for the troops.
-Thank you from them and from Books for Troops.
+Thank you from the troops and from Books for Troops.
+In total Kathleen in 3 years raised enough books and money to send 284 boxes of books.
+What a huge thank you to send our troops.
+We are so grateful for your dedication, hard work and support.